Chalarangelo/30-seconds-of-code/snippets/ModalDialog.md

 Renders a dialog component with modal.

-This is a simple React ModalDialog Component.It owns only one prop: `closeOnClick`.
+This is a simple React ModalDialog Component that is called and controlled through events

 * `closeOnClick` prop determines whether we can close the dialog via clicking on modal.